ca1phas/PSS-1.0/README.md

 # PSS-1.0
 School Library Management System 1.0

-Note: They are badly designed and do not represent my current standard
+Note: As this is my one of my first projects, they are badly designed and do not represent my current standard.